edgar-damian/CS321-001-su25-team-05/README.md

 data structure in a binary file on disk.

-## 6. Using a Cache
+## 6. Using a cs321.Cache.Cache
-We will incorporate the generic Cache class from `Project 1` to improve the performance of our BTree implementation.
+We will incorporate the generic cs321.Cache.Cache class from `Project 1` to improve the performance of our BTree implementation.
 The size of the cache should be a command line argument.
 An entry in the cache is a `BTreeNode`.
 With the cache enabled command line option, the `<cache-size>` needs to be specified as between `100` and `10000` (inclusive).
 Using the cache greatly speeds